aykhan19/m10/README.md

-# M10 IOS Clone Project
+# M10 iOS Clone Project

 This project is an iOS application that replicates the home screen design and functionality of the M10 app, currently available on the App Store.
 It was built for learning and portfolio purposes using UIKit and the MVC architectural pattern.